Alluxio/alluxio/docs/en/advanced/Security.md

 ### User group mapping

-When user is determined, the list of groups is determined by a group mapping service, configured by `alluxio.security.group.mapping.class`.
-The default implementation is `alluxio.security.group.provider.ShellBasedUnixGroupsMapping`, which executes the `groups` shell command to fetch the group memberships of a given user.
-There is a caching mechanism for user group mapping, the mapping data will be cached for 60 seconds by default, this value can be configured by `alluxio.security.group.mapping.cache.timeout`, if the value is '0', the cached will be disabled.
+For a given user, the list of groups is determined by a group mapping service, configured by the `alluxio.security.group.mapping.class` property, with a default implementation of `alluxio.security.group.provider.ShellBasedUnixGroupsMapping`.
+This implementation executes the `groups` shell command to fetch the group memberships of the given user.
+The user group mapping is cached, with an expiration period configured by the `alluxio.security.group.mapping.cache.timeout` property, with a default value of `60s`.
+If set to a value of `0`, caching is disabled.

+Alluxio has super user, a user with special privileges typically needed to administer and maintain the system.
-Property `alluxio.security.authorization.permission.supergroup` defines a super group.
+The `alluxio.security.authorization.permission.supergroup` property defines a super group.
 Any users belong to this group are also super users.

 ### Initialized directory and file permissions

-The initial creation permission is 777, and the difference between directory and file is 111.
-For default umask value 022, the created directory has permission 755 and file has permission 644.
-The umask can be set by property `alluxio.security.authorization.permission.umask`.
+When a file is created, it is initally assigned fully opened permissions of `666` by default.
+Similarly, a directory is initally assigned with `777` permissions.
+A umask is applied on the initial permissions; this is configured by the `alluxio.security.authorization.permission.umask` property, with a default of `022`.
+Without any property modifications, files and directories are created with `644` and `755` permissions respectively.

 ### Update directory and file permission model